crea-troy/airo/README.md

 # ⚡ AIRO — AI Resource Optimizer

 > Run AI workloads at full power on any machine.
-No PhD required.

 AIRO auto-detects your hardware and shows you exactly how to get maximum performance from your CPU, RAM, and GPU for AI workloads — with a single click.